-Ph.D., Southwestern Baptist Theological Seminary; Graduate Study, University of Texas at Arlington, Texas Christian University has taught over 20 different types of classes and has delivered over 25 papers to groups such as the Evangelical Theological Society and America Academy of Religion; he is also a member of the Society for Pentecostal Studies.
+Associate Dean for Biblical and Theological Studies; Professor of Christian Theology; Department Coordinator, Bible and Theology has taught over 20 different types of classes and has delivered over 25 papers to groups such as the Evangelical Theological Society and America Academy of Religion: he is also a member of the Society for Pentecostal Studies.
 Dr. Brand is the author of many articles and reviews in publications such as Trinity Journal and the Journal of Biblical Manhood and Womanhood, and is Book review editor for the Southern Baptist Journal of Theology.
 He is co-editor of the Holman Illustrated Bible Dictionary and editor and author of Five Views of Church Governance and of Perspectives on Spirit Baptism.
 He is also author of One Sacred Effort.
 Dr. Brand has served as pastor of two churches in Texas and as Interim pastor of seven churches in South Carolina, Indiana, and Kentucky.
+Dr. Brand is currently serving as the pastor of Northside Baptist Church in Elizabethtown, Jy.